Inori/GPCS4/ReadMe.md

 # GPCS4

-A Playstation 4 emulator which was just started.
+A PlayStation 4 emulator which was just started.
 A project done for fun, and for technical research.

 The only reason I have started this project is for learning 3D graphics; I don't intend